mriot/prep-alert/README.md

 #### Sector Data

-For dungeon maps the existing sector data was used as-is.
+For dungeon maps the existing sector data was mostly used as-is.
-Fractal maps contain only a single large sector spanning the entire map, so custom sectors were manually created using a slightly modified version of the wiki’s [Zone Widget](https://wiki.guildwars2.com/wiki/Widget:Zone_map_v3).
+Fractal maps contain only a single large sector spanning the entire map, so custom sectors were created using a slightly modified version of the wiki’s [Zone Widget](https://wiki.guildwars2.com/wiki/Widget:Zone_map_v3).
 By enabling DevTools local overrides for the main `index.php`, the modifications below were applied to the wiki page directly.

 <details>